-- DSA "S" parameter length (Octet x.4b): This octet specifies the length of S in octets. - DSA "S" parameter value (Octet x.4c etc.): This field contains the octet string representation of S. - \Rightarrow When the signature algorithm is ESIGN, the digital signature components S are encoded as octet strings in this field as follows:

-ESIGN "S" parameter identifier (Octet x.3a): This octet is the identifier for the ESIGN digital signature S.

-8 7 6 5 4 3 2 1 Meaning 0 0 0 0 0 0 0 1 S Parameter

-ESIGN "S" parameter length (Octet x.3b): This octet specifies the length of S in octets.
-ESIGN "S" parameter value (Octet x.3c etc.): This field contains the octet string representation of S. ⇒ When the signature algorithm is Elliptic curve Digital Signature Algorithm (ECDSA- like), the two integers r and s are encoded as octet strings in this field as follows (cf. Section 6.9.3): ECSDA-like "r" parameter identifier (Octet x.3a): This octet is the identifier for the r component of the ECDSA-like digital signature.
-8 7 6 5 4 3 2 1 Meaning 0 0 0 0 0 1 r Parameter ECSDA-like "r" parameter length (Octet x.3b): This octet specifies the length of r in octets.
-ECDSA-like "r" parameter value (Octet x.3c etc.): This field contains the octet string representation of r .
-ECSDA-like "s" parameter identifier (Octet x.4a): This octet is the identifier for the s component of the ECDSA-like digital signature.
-8 7 6 5 4 3 2 1 Meaning 0 0 0 0 1 0 s Parameter ECSDA-like "s" parameter length (Octet x.4b): This octet specifies the length of s in octets.

-ECDSA-like "s" parameter value (Octet x.4c etc.): This field contains the octet string representation of s.

-6.2.5.5.1.
-Digital Signature Buffer-Two-Way Exchange Protocol

-The contents and structure of the digital signature buffer for flows 1 and 2 of the Two-Way Security Message Exchange Protocol are defined below.

-For FLOW1-2WE, the SME Digital Signature primitive contains the digital signature as defined in Section 5.1.1.2, and reproduced below:

-Sig{Ka}(Hash(A, B, T_a, R_a, SecOpt, {ConfPar_a}))

-In order to calculate this signature, the hash value is calculated across the buffer shown in Error!
-Reference source not found.
-Bit ordering within each octet is identical to the bit ordering within the respective primitives of the Security Services Information Element.
-In addition, this buffer is padded according to the appropriate digital signature algorithm procedures.

-Symbol Description of Primitive Octets Refer to Section

-А Initiator Distinguished Name X.1 - X.4, etc. 6.2.1.1

-В Responder Distinguished X.1 - X.4, etc 6.2.1.2

-Name

-T a Time-Variant Timestamp X.1 - X.9 6.2.5.3

-R a Initiator Random Number X.1 - X.5 6.2.5.1

-SecOpt Security Service Specification X.1, 6.2.2

-Section X.2, etc.,

-X.3, etc.

-{ConfPar a } Confidential Parameters X.1, 6.2.4.1

-X.2, etc., (Note)

-X.3, etc.,

-X.4, etc

-Note: If present, this field is a plain-text field.
-That is, this field contains the confidential parameters as they exist either before encryption (if the digital signature is generated by the sending agent), or after decryption (if the digital signature is validated by the receiving agent).
-For this reason, this field should be erased immediately after the hash function is computed.

-For FLOW2-2WE, the SME Digital Signature primitive contains the digital signature as defined in Section 5.1.1.2, and reproduced below:

-Sig{Kb}(Hash(A, B, R_a, {ConfPar_b}))
+DSA "S" parameter length (Octet x.4b):

+This octet specifies the length of S in octets.

+DSA "S" parameter value (Octet x.4c etc.):

+This field contains the octet string representation of S.

+\Rightarrow When the signature algorithm is ESIGN, the digital signature component S is encoded as octet strings in this field as follows:

+ESIGN "S" parameter identifier (Octet x.3a):

+This octet is the identifier for the ESIGN digital signature S.

+0

+0

+0

+0

+0

+1

+S Parameter

+ESIGN "S" parameter length (Octet x.3b):

+This octet specifies the length of S in octets.

+ESIGN "S" parameter value (Octet x.3c etc.):

+This field contains the octet string representation of S.

+\Rightarrow When the signature algorithm is Elliptic Curve Digital Signature Algorithm (ECGDSA), the two integers r and s are encoded as octet strings in this field as follows (cf. Section 8.7.3):

+EC-GDSA "r" parameter identifier (Octet x.3a):

+This octet is the identifier for the r component of the EC-GDSA digital signature.

+0

+0

+0

+0

+0

+0

+1

+r Parameter

+EC-GDSA "r" parameter length (Octet x.3b):

+This octet specifies the length of r in octets.

+EC-GDSA "r" parameter value (Octet x.3c etc.):

+This field contains the octet string representation of r.

+EC-GDSA "s" parameter identifier (Octet x.4a):

+This octet is the identifier for the s component of the EC-GDSA digital signature.

+0

+0

+0

+0

+0

+1

+0

+s Parameter

+EC-GDSA "s" parameter length (Octet x.4b):

+This octet specifies the length of s in octets.

+EC-GDSA "s" parameter value (Octet x.4c etc.):

+This field contains the octet string representation of s.

+7.4.5.1 Digital Signature Calculation-Two-Way Exchange Protocol

+The contents and structure of the data to be hashed for the Digital Signature for Flow-1 and Flow-2 of the Two-Way Security Message Exchange Protocol are defined below.

+For FLOW1-2WE, the SME Digital Signature octet group contains the digital signature as defined in Section 5.1.1.2, and reproduced below:

+$$Sig{Ka}(Hash(A, B, T_a, R_a, SecOpt, \{ConfPar_a\}))$$

+In order to calculate this signature, the hash value is calculated across the octet groups shown in Table 12 in the order listed.
+Bit ordering within each octet is identical to the bit ordering within the respective octets of the Security Services Information Element.
+In addition, this buffer is padded according to the appropriate hash algorithm procedures.

+Symbol Description of Octet Group Octets Refer to Section A Initiator Distinguished Name X.1 - X.4, etc. 7.1.1 В Responder Distinguished Name X.1 - X.4, etc 7.1.2 T_a Time-Variant Time Stamp X.1 - X.9 7.4.3 R a Initiator Random Number X.1 - X.5 7.4.1 SecOpt Security Service Specification Section X.1, X.2, etc., X.3, etc. 7.2 {ConfPar a } Confidential Parameters (Note) X.1, X.2, etc., X.3, etc., X.4, etc 7.3.1

+Note: If this octet group is present, the hash function operates on the plaintext data.
+That is, the confidential parameters as they exist either before encryption without any padding (if the digital signature is generated by the sending agent), or after decryption after removal of any padding (if the digital signature is validated by the receiving agent).

+For FLOW2-2WE, the SME Digital Signature octet group contains the digital signature as defined in Section 5.1.1.2, and reproduced below:

+$$Sig{Kb}(Hash(A, B, R_a, \{ConfPar_b\}))$$